Hi I'm Daniel England

-I am from British Columbia, Canada, and have lived here the majority of my life.
+I was born in British Columbia Canada, and I lived there for the majority of my life.
 I received a BA in philosophy, political science and economics from the University of British Columbia and am currently studying early Christianity at the University of Alberta and am pursuing an after-degree in secondary education.
 My main hobby is learning.
 I love learning new things - both secular and spiritual.
 I enjoy weight training and cycling as well as the occasional video game.
 I have two older brothers and three adorable little nieces.

 My parents are Mormons and that's initially why I was Mormon.
 However, I am now a Mormon because God has let me know that the message of "Mormonism" is true.
 I developed a strong conviction of and belief in Jesus Christ and His gospel as I read and pondered the words of the Book of Mormon.
 The Book of Mormon changed my life.
 It helped me overcome habits of sin.
 It opened my eyes to all of life's possibilities.
 As as I pondered and prayed about the Book of Mormon, the Lord answered my prayers and let me know that the book is true.
 When I received that heavenly witness I also came to know that Joseph Smith was a prophet of God and that Christ's church is once again on the earth.
 Now that I live the teaching of Jesus Christ I have more joy in my life than ever before.
 Being a member of the Church of Jesus Christ of Latter-day Saints is very fulfilling.
 It gives me so much purpose and direction to my life.
 I love being a "Mormon".